NetoECommerce/App-Tutorial/README.md

 module.exports = passport;
 ```

-In `passport` we create a new OAuth2 strategy by:
+In `passport`, create a new OAuth2 strategy by:

 - Defining Neto's OAuth endpoints
 - Supplying your application keys